-I think the most formidable problem I have had with a book was with Faulkner & Friends, the novel scheduled to be released in September.
+I think the most formidable problem I have had with a book was with Faulkner & Friends.
 Years ago, I submitted an early draft to my mentor.
 Instead of submitting it to his workshop for group critique, I brought the manuscript to his apartment so that we could have a one-on-one critiquing session.
 He hated the novel.
 Faulkner & Friends is tragic.
 The main characters keep getting harmed.
 My mentor hated the direction it was going and asked if I couldn’t change that direction.
 I told him I couldn’t.
 But I could see his point.
 I’m sure many people don’t like to read dark fiction.
 They like books that are funny and happy.
 But in my mind, this book is about how life really is and how some people have a tendency to rise above the unexpected tragedy and show great courage and strength in their dealings with what life hands them.
 This may be depressing to others but it is exhilarating and inspirational to me.
 I love to write about strong people, and I believe that you can’t really demonstrate strength unless you’ve been tested.
 Nevertheless, this is not commercial fiction and I was pretty sure I would not find a publisher.
 And then a miracle happened: I found just the right home for it, which goes to show there are many people in this world with different tastes and emotional needs and appreciation for many different kinds of art.

 What is the “message” of your writing?